The Park Blocks

 Let me know if you want to learn more about any of these institutions.

-To our left, is Lincoln High School (built in eighteen sixty nine) -
+Next, we will briefly stop at, Lincoln High School (built in eighteen sixty nine).

 The American Renaissance Revival building was designed by the same designers of the Rockefeller Center (Whitehouse & Fouilhoux).

-Our next stop on the park blocks, is the Simon Benson House -
+Our next stop on the park blocks after the high school, will be, the Simon Benson House.

 Simon Benson was a wealthy Portland lumberman and was the principal benefactor of the Columbia River Historic Highway.
 He donated Multnomah Falls and Wahkeena Falls to Portland in 1915.
 The home is in the Queen Anne style with detailed ornamentation.
 Currently is part of the Portland State campus.